microsoft/datashaper/javascript/react/docs/react.api.md

 // @public (undocumented)
 export function useGuidance(index: Record<string, string>): (name: string) => string;

-// Warning: (ae-missing-release-tag) "useHandleCheckboxChange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function useHandleCheckboxChange(step: Step, path: string, onChange?: StepChangeFunction): (event?: React.FormEvent<HTMLElement | HTMLInputElement>, checked?: boolean) => void;

 // Warning: (ae-missing-release-tag) "useHandleClick" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)